khulnasoft-lab/design.khulnasoft.com/contents/patterns/filtering.md

   </div>
 </div>

-### Adding filters with dropdowns
+### Adding multiple filters within a dropdown

-This pattern is recommended for cases when multiple filters can be added with each filter dropdown.
-For example, a list of issues can be filtered by multiple assignees.
+This pattern is recommended for cases when multiple filters can be added within each dropdown.
+For example, when a list of issues can be filtered by multiple assignees.

 <todo>Add pattern and guidelines for adding multiple filters with dropdowns.</todo>